f-droid/fdroid-website/_docs/Signing_Process.md

 be asked for some identifying details which will go in the certificate.

-The two passwords entered go into _config.py_, as `keystorepass` and `keypass` respectively.
+The two passwords entered go into _config.yml_, as `keystorepass` and `keypass` respectively.
 The path to the keystore file is set in `keystore`, and the alias you chose for the key also go into that file is called `repo_keyalias`.